Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 Often, and especially in the case of federal and state permits, there is an appeals period, during which time stakeholders may appeal the issuance of a permit.

-In addition to the lead discretionary permits, these permits are specific to ground-mounted projects that disturb land, as in the case of a project that requires grading.
+In addition to the lead discretionary permits, these permits are specific to ground-mounted projects that disturb the land, as in the case of a project that requires grading.
 Additional plans, such as an erosion and sediment control plan, may be required, along with bonding and other cost adders.

 These permits are not discretionary and ought to be issued as a matter of right.
 Generally, these include building and electrical permits that are obtained during construction.
 However, it is important to note that particularly in urban and suburban jurisdictions, ministerial permits may include additional requirements related to zoning and roadways.
 Timelines for the issuance of these permits range from two days to two years.